yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 :    :    `--'r'
 ~~~

-This is why I chosen to prefix each line of tree display by `:` (except for the root).
+This is why I chose to prefix each line of tree display by `:` (except for the root).

 <%= blogimage("yo_dawg_tree.jpg","Yo Dawg Tree") %>